Overview

 A more complex example

-We can administer multiple questions at once by passing them to a Survey object.
-We can also add survey rules and agent memory of other questions to control the flow of questions and responses:
+We can administer multiple questions at once by combining them in a Survey.
+This allows us to add survey rules and agent memory of other questions to control the flow of questions and responses:

 from edsl import QuestionMultipleChoice, QuestionYesNo, QuestionFreeText, QuestionCheckBox, Survey